Innovative Research

 Implications for Patient Care:

-By selectively targeting PSMA-expressing tumor cells with localized alpha radiation, BAY3546828represents a novel therapeutic strategy for mCRPC.
+By selectively targeting PSMA-expressing tumor cells with localized alpha radiation, BAY3546828 represents a novel therapeutic strategy for mCRPC.
 This approach may offer enhanced tumor control with reduced systemic toxicity, potentially addressing treatment resistance and improving clinical outcomes in a population with limited therapeutic options.

 3D medical background with clear DNA strands and virus cells

-A Phase 1/2 Study of EG-70 as an Intravesical Administration to Patients With BCG-Unresponsive Non–Muscle Invasive Bladder Cancer (NMIBC) and High-Risk NMIBC Patients Who Are BCG-Naïve or Received Incomplete BCG Treatment
+A Phase 1/2 Study of EG-70 as an Intravesical Administration to Patients With BCG-Unresponsive Non–Muscle Invasive Bladder Cancer (NMIBC) and High-Risk NMIBC Patients who are BCG-Naïve or Received Incomplete BCG Treatment

 Study Objective: